webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 Sets the browser's language setting.
 Useful for crawling websites that detect the browser's language setting and serve content accordingly.

 ## Scheduling

+Automatically start crawls periodically on a daily, weekly, or monthly schedule.

 !!! tip "Tip: Scheduling crawl workflows with logged-in browser profiles"
     Some websites will log users out after a set period of time.
 When crawling with a custom [browser profile](browser-profiles.md) that is logged into a website, we recommend checking the profile before crawling to ensure it is still logged in.